department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/discovery-learning-meetings-and-interviews.md

 - Q. How do you balance the cost of translation with so many languages?
 - A. Go with your population or with what the Census tells you.
 Do a cut off.
 - Attendee tip: We use Clay Tablet to send our translations to the vendor.
 This takes a huge amount of the day-to-day CMS work largely out of the equation in terms of the work required by the web team to manage translations.
 Also, our translation vendor provides us with several rush options that are helpful in emergencies.
-- Attendee tip: Cistran out-of-the-box is a lot better, but it's a heavy lift of a product.
+- Attendee tip: Systran out-of-the-box is a lot better, but it's a heavy lift of a product.
 In an emergency if you don't have an editor, you can put it up.
 - Attendee tip: Check out HHS.gov Language Plan of Access.